 Programmatic Targeting Options

-Programmatic display advertising gives you access to a variety of flexible targeting options, including:
+A programmatic display ad campaign gives you access to a variety of flexible targeting options, including:

-- Site retargeting: With programmatic display advertising, you can retarget consumers who have visited your website in the past.
+Site retargeting: Retarget consumers who have visited your website in the past.
 A little extra nudge in the right direction could encourage someone to buy.

 When you display programmatic banner ads, there are a variety of metrics to keep in mind.
 These are the metrics you’ll measure to determine whether your current strategy is working or if it’s time to make some adjustments.